 Types of Earlobes

 An earlobe is made up of connective tissues combined with a mixture of areola tissues and fat cells.
-Earlobes have a good blood supply which help in keeping them warm and maintaining balance.
+Earlobes have a good blood supply, which helps in keeping them warm and maintaining balance.
 Majorly, there are two types of earlobes found in humans - free earlobes and attached earlobes.

 Free Earlobes: Free earlobes are the most common form of lobes found.
 This type of earlobe is often large and hangs below the point of attachment to the head.
 This happens due to the influence of a dominant allele.
-If the genes from the parents get expressed by the dominant allele, then the child will be born with free earlobes.
+If the parents' genes get expressed by the dominant allele, then the child will be born with free earlobes.

 In most cases, the allele is regnant to the free lobes compared to attached lobes.
-The free earlobe parents can also give birth to an attached earlobe child, depending on the reaction of the allele gene.
-If parents with free earlobes give birth to a baby with attached earlobes, it is certain that both of them had both a copy of the dominant and recessive allele.
+The free earlobe parents can also give birth to an attached earlobe child, depending on the allele gene's reaction.
+If parents with free earlobes give birth to a baby with attached earlobes, certainly, both of them had both a copy of the dominant and recessive allele.

 Attached Earlobes: These types of earlobes are not rare, but are also not commonly found.
 Earlobes of such type are small in size and do not have hangs.
 They are attached directly to the side of the head.
-The structural formation of this kind of lobe is due to the absence of the dominant allele in the chromosomes.
+This kind of lobe's structural formation is due to the absence of the dominant allele in the chromosomes.
 The recessive allele is expressed instead in the chromosomes to form an attached earlobe.
-It is not necessary that parents with attached earlobes should give birth only to the attached earlobe child.
+Parents with attached earlobes don't need to give birth only to the attached earlobe child.

-Traits are the major factors that result from chromosome pairs and which, in turn, determine one’s overall physical appearance.
-When alleles combine, some exert ‘stronger’ influence down sythan the others.
+Traits are the major factors that result from chromosome pairs, which determine one’s overall physical appearance.
+When alleles combine, some exert a ‘stronger’ influence down than the others.
 The stronger allele is responsible for the dominant traits.
 Dominant alleles are said to be found throughout an organism.
 If the dominant allele fails to show its presence, the recessive allele will be expressed.
 These are known as recessive traits.

-Although the traits vary, the size of the earlobes for both the traits remain the same.
-An average man’s ear measures 6cm, while for a woman it is about 5cm, in which the earlobe size measures about 2cm.
+Although the traits vary, the size of the earlobes for both the traits remains the same.
+An average man’s ear measures 6cm, while for a woman, it is about 5cm, in which the earlobe size measures about 2cm.